sage-code/maj/alphabet.md

 **Q**

 * Is similar pronounced like `qu` in Latin alphabet,
-* Maj is using `Q` to create questions and some antique words like "aqua"
+* Maj is using `Q` for interrogative prepositions and some antique words like "aqua"

 **note:**